GatorCogitate/project_manager_info/Schedules/schedule_one.md

 2020**.
 There should be working code and test cases for the features.
 A PR for each branch should be created by **2/17/2020 at noon**.

+The procedure for creating a new feature of a project is addressed in the tenth question of `management.md`.

 ## Full Schedule

 Task | Complete By
 ---- | -----------
-Retrieve from GitHub function(s) | 2/13/2020 by midnight
+List of Dependencies | Beginning of lab, 2/11/2020 GitHub Function(s) | 2/13/2020 by midnight
 List of Team Specific Features | End of lab, 2/11/2020 Team Schedule | End of lab, 2/11/2020
 Working Feature Code with Tests PR | 2/17/2020 at noon